-We also reviewed the relevant disclosures affecting investment securities which are included in Note 8 to the financial statements.
+We also reviewed the relevant disclosures affecting investment securities which are included in Notes 3 and 8 to the financial statements.

-Completeness and Accuracy of Loans and Receivables and related Interest Income
+Completeness and Accuracy of Loans and Receivables and Interest Income

 The Bank has continued to utilize its traditional procedures and processes in maintaining loan records.
 Worksheets were prepared to summarize the terms and relevant information of the outstanding loans.
-Outstanding loans and receivables as at December 31, 2023 amounting to ₱26,533.5 million, net of allowance for credit and impairment losses, represent 15.04% of the Bank's total assets.
-Moreover, the related interest income on loans and receivables amounting to ₱1,685.9 million in 2023 represents 19.95% of the total revenue.
+The carrying amount of loans and receivables amounting to ₱30,729.6 million, represent 17.51% of the Bank's total assets as at December 31, 2024.
+Moreover, the related interest income on loans and receivables amounting to ₱2,229.1 million represents 23.06% of the total interest income in 2024.